daxmawal/StarPU-Inference-Server/docs/server_guide.md

 cmake --build . -j"$(nproc)"
 ```

-- `grpc_server` is the executable that exposes the gRPC API.
+- `starpu_server` is the executable that exposes the gRPC API.
-- `grpc_client_example` is an example client useful for smoke tests.
+- `client_example` is an example client useful for smoke tests.
 - To write your own client in C++, Python, etc, see [Client Guide](./client_guide.md).

 ## 2. Prepare a model configuration